Jacques Jaujard: Evacuation of the Louvre museum art collection during World War II

 During the Spanish Civil War in 1938, he supervised the evacuation of the Museo del Prado collections to Switzerland.

 Before the German army arrived in Paris, and during the German occupation, and against the orders of the Vichy government, he organized the removal and safe storage, in the provinces (first in the Château de Chambord, then in the Château de Sourches, Château de Saint-Blancard, etc...) of the Louvre art collection, helped by curators Germain Bazin, André Chamson, and René Huyghe.

 With the help of Rose Valland, he was instrumental in the saving of the French arts collections during World War II.

-Franz von Wolff-Metternich, who was responsible of the conservation of the French art collections under the Kunstschutz principle, from 1940 to 1942, knew what was going on but voluntarily did not do anything.
+Franz von Wolff-Metternich, who was responsible for the conservation of the French art collections under the Kunstschutz principle, from 1940 to 1942, knew what was going on but voluntarily did not do anything.
 However, in 1942, Wolff-Metternich was recalled from France because he disagreed with the Nazis' looting, and at the end of the war, Jaujard had to hide in Lozère.